Oxford University's data centres provide a secure facility for housing vital IT services across the University.

 Other benefits of data centres

-The USDC offers state-of-the-art resilience features that would be costly to implement in a small server room.
-These protect against events such as power failure, network failure, a fire, a cut cable, a water leak or flood, or overheating caused by a failure in any cooling equipment.
+The SDC offers features that would be costly to implement in a small server room.
+These help protect against events such as power fluctuations, network failure, a fire, a cut cable, a water leak or flood, or overheating caused by a failure in any cooling equipment.

 The data centre meets international standards in sustainability and efficiency, reducing your total energy consumption.
 For example, it operates as a near lights-out facility (using sensor lights) so lights are always off unless people are in the building.
 Locating equipment in the USDC could see energy savings (and the associated carbon and cost savings) of between 25% and 40% each year compared to locating the equipment in a small server room.
 Placing services onto the private cloud would reduce emissions further.